Chloe Lane

 remaining through April 16, 2013.
 Bjorlin returned to the role, in a two-episode stint in celebration of the soap's fiftieth anniversary celebration on August 3, 2015.
 She returned for another visit in January 2016, and returned full-term in June 2016, departing in August 2019.
 She returned in August 2020 for a brief stint before returning permanently later that same year.
+Bjorlin departed once again in October 2023.

 Chloe arrived in Salem in the year 1999, having lived in an orphanage for fifteen years.
 She reunited with her birth mother, Nancy Wesley and they faced issues in their mother-daughter relationship.
 Chloe's social life was also bad as she was bullied at school for her personality and appearance, leading to her being called "Ghoul Girl" by her peers.
 She did, however, form a relationship with Philip Kiriakis.
 Chloe, who is an opera singer, has diverted away from her dark image over the years.
 She has been married three times, two of which have ended in divorce with one being annulled.
 She also shares a child, Parker, with her late ex-husband Daniel Jonas.
 She is also the surrogate mother of Nicole Walkers daughter, Holly Jonas.
 Chloe had also been Holly's legal mother during custody battles and when Nicole was temporarily presumed dead.